christophajohns/auit-pareto-solver/README.md

 Details on the networking between AUIT and the Python solver can be found in the [documentation](docs/protocol.md).

+## Experimental Setup

+The experimental setup and how to run evaluations is described in the [documentation](docs/experimental-setup.md).

 ## References

 [1] H. Seada and K. Deb.
 A unified evolutionary optimization procedure for single, multiple, and many objectives.
 IEEE Transactions on Evolutionary Computation, 20(3):358–369, June 2016. [doi:10.1109/TEVC.2015.2459718](https://doi.org/10.1109/TEVC.2015.2459718).